Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Example: Qubit in an environment of qubits

-\textit{Lorentzian bath.}---Now we assume the Lorentzian spectral density $ J(\omega)=({2\pi})^{-1} {\Gamma \lambda^2}/({\omega^2+ \lambda^2})$, where $\Gamma$ is the coupling strength and $1/\lambda$ determines the bath correlation time \cite{Maniscalco}.
-It has been discussed in Ref. \cite{spinqubit_wu} that when $\lambda/\Gamma<1$ one can expect some non-Markovian characteristics at a reasonably small time-scale.
-In Fig. \ref{corelationlamdabyGamma0.2initialstate} we analyze the different equations for this spectral density by studying the same quantities as in Fig. \ref{corelationGamma1initialstate}.
-In this case, NZ$2$ and CR give unphysical negative populations, and hence we did not plot them in Fig. \ref{corelationlamdabyGamma0.2initialstate}.
+where $\Gamma$ is the coupling strength and $1/\lambda$ determines the environment correlation time \cite{Maniscalco}.
+It has been discussed in Ref. \cite{spinqubit_wu} that when $\lambda/\Gamma<1$ one can expect some non-Markovian characteristics at a reasonably small timescale.
+In Figs. \ref{LO1}, we analyze the different equations for this spectral density by studying the same quantities as in Figs. \ref{Ohmic1}.
+In this case, NZ$2$ and CR give unphysical negative populations, and hence we did not plot them in Figs. \ref{LO1}.\\